zsoltime/colour-switch/readme.md

 I'm not sure if Colour Switch is a good name for this game but I couldn't come up with anything better and didn't want to spend more time on the name itself than writing the code.

+The rules are simple.
 Click on the darker colour as fast as you can.

+If you enjoyed this game, you can check out some of the other ones from my [3 weeks game challenge](https://github.com/zsoltime/game-challenge).

 ## User Stories